The tourism industry must head the warnings of Boracay Island and Maya Bay

-The Philippine government has shut down Boracay Island for six months from April over environmental concerns that the island had turned into what President Rodrigo Duterte called a “cesspool” due to the high influx of visitors over the past decade.
+The Philippines Government has shut down Boracay Island for six months from April over environmental concerns that the area had turned into what President Rodrigo Duterte called a “cesspool” due to the high influx of visitors over the past decade.

 The news, coupled with the expected closure of the popular Maya Bay on Phi Phi Island in Thailand this June, is a stark reminder of the potential economic, social and environmental risks of unsustainable tourism growth.